toadslop/java-challenge/readme.md

 - I have 3 years experience in Java and I started to use Spring Boot from last year
 - I'm a beginner and just recently learned Spring Boot
 - I know Spring Boot very well and have been using it for many years

+## My Comments

+### If I Had More Time

+If I had more time I would...

+- implement more robust authentication
+- set up pagination for the getEmployees endpoint

+### Experience in Java

+I've used Java as a secondary language at work for about 3 years.
+By secondary langauge, I mean that it's not the language I use every day but from time to time I have to use it.
+For example, at my current job our core application is written in Java.
+Mainly I work on extensions, which are microservices (can use any language but usually TypeScript) and microfrontends (TypeScript).
+Nonetheless, best practices in Java are the same in any language.
+If I don't know how to do something in Java I still know what I need to know, so I can look it up.
+This makes me slower than someone who uses Java every day, but it does not mean my code is worse.